LEDs – The Green Alternative

-The above data clearlyindicates that maximum consumption occurs in the commercial sector like shops and showrooms.
-Thisis largely due to the use of halogen lamps and CFL bulbs used for the display cases in shops and showrooms.
+The above data clearly indicates that maximum consumption occurs in the commercial sector like shops and showrooms.
+This is largely due to the use of halogen lamps and CFL bulbs used for the display cases in shops and showrooms.
 Replacing these options with LED lights can make a massive cut down in the overall consumption rate.
-The use of LED screens, LED displaysand LED signsin place of the normal light sources commercially will be a perfect way to cut down power consumption.

 LED light sources are, therefore, the green technology of the future and possess the necessary features to cut down power consumption to a very large extent.
-It is not harmful and is a perfectly safe option in terms ofmaintenance and disposal.
-Due to these multiple advantages, LED lights should definitelybe a go-tooption when it comes to reliable and power-saving options.
+By reducing the energy consumption LED also has a significant positive impact on the greenhouse effect as well.
+They are mercury free lights which when disposed off, does not harm the environment as much.
+It is not harmful and is a perfectly safe option in terms of maintenance and disposal.
+Due to these multiple advantages, LED lights should definitely be a go-to option when it comes to reliable and power-saving options.